Senior School curricular

 We are an inclusive, non-academically selective school.
 We believe that all our pupils have the potential to achieve no matter their starting points.
 We are proud of the role we play in helping young people discover and explore interests and shifting their perceptions of themselves, and the world around them.
 We offer expert Learning Support and Development through a team of specialists who work closely, both with individual students and with teachers.
 Our EAL team has a diverse portfolio of experience teaching overseas and are able to plan bespoke schemes of learning for our pupils with English as a second language.

-In Years 6 to 8 we offer a wide range of subjects and experiences in order to excite and engage our learners as well as ensure that they master the foundations of academic study.
+We offer a wide range of subjects and experiences in order to excite and engage our learners as well as ensure that they master the foundations of academic study.
 We aim to instil a lifelong love of learning and for our pupils to relish grappling with new concepts.
 Alongside the core curriculum of English, Maths and Science, pupils can expect to experience Food Preparation and Nutrition, Fine Art, Design and Technology, a range of languages (including Mandarin), Drama, Music, History, Geography, Philosophy and Theology.

-Reaching Years 9 to 11, pupils continue to be stretched by the learning experiences open to them alongside their academic studies for GCSE and BTEC exams.
+Pupils continue to be stretched by the learning experiences open to them alongside their academic studies for GCSE and BTEC exams.
 This will include speakers, exhibitions and theatre productions, field trips, entering competitions as well as the opportunity to extend their personal interests through our lively Activities programme.
 Through focused Academic Pathways programmes, including visits to open days, virtual speakers and events and mentoring, we encourage our pupils to begin preparation for university.

-In Sixth Form we offer a diverse range of qualifications such as A Level, BTEC and T Level.
+We offer a diverse range of qualifications such as A Level, BTEC and T Level.
 Alongside support for application to university or careers preparation, students can also study for an Extended Project Qualification (EPQ), or perhaps take an AS Level in Sociology, or study for a Chinese Proficiency Test (HSK) in Mandarin.